 Tietze extension theorem.
 Urysohn (metrization) embedding theorem.
 Separation axioms and product spaces.
 The Tychonoff's theorem.
 Stone-Cech compactification.
 Metrization theorems and paracompactness: Local finiteness.
+The Nagata-Smirnov metrization theorems and paracompactness: Local finiteness.
 The Nagata-Smirnov metrization theorem.
-Paracompactness.
-The Smirnov metrization theorem.

-The fundamental group and covering spaces: Homotopy of paths.
+The fundamental group and covering spaces : Homotopy of paths.
 The fundamental group.
 Covering spaces.
 The fundamental group of the circle and the fundamental theorem of algebra.